chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/distribute.md

           yarn release
 ```

-Don't forget that we’ll also need to add the npm token to our project’s secrets.
+Don't forget to to add the npm token to the project’s secrets.

 ![Setting secrets in GitHub](/design-systems-for-developers/gh-npm-token-added.png)

 <div class="aside"><p>For brevity purposes <a href="https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets">GitHub secrets</a> weren't mentioned.
-Secrets are secure environment variables provided by GitHub so that you don't need to hard code the <code>project-token</code>.</p></div>
+Secrets are secure environment variables provided by GitHub so that you don't need to hard code any sensitive information.</p></div>

 Now every time you merge a PR to master, it will automatically publish a new version, incrementing the version number as appropriate due to the labels you’ve added.